Award-winning Ukrainian writer dies of injuries suffered in Russian missile attack on restaurant | Entertainment

 ALSO READ

-Gagan Narang's academy ropes in German Uwe Knapp for 'Project Leap' program

-Ukrainian forces take control of Piatykhatky village on Zaporizhzhia front - Russian-installed official

-Russia says it repels Ukrainian attacks on three sections of front line
+Russia says it repelled Ukrainian attack on Novodonetske village in counteroffensive zone

+Diksha finishes creditable T-3 in German Masters, maintains good run in LET